Terms of Service

 If another Party shall nominate by notice to the other Parties another arbitrator who meets these qualifications prior to 15 days after receipt of the initial notice of intention to arbitrate, then the nominated arbitrators shall within 10 days after the end of such 15 day period select another single arbitrator who meets these qualifications to manage solely the arbitration.
 Otherwise, the initiating Party’s arbitrator shall be the sole arbitrator.

-11. Communications.
 All communications hereunder or in connection herewith will be in writing.
-Communications may be delivered by personal service, courier certified postal mail or email, and shall be deemed effective when delivered to the address set forth on the signature page hereto or the last known address of the recipient.
+Communications may be delivered by personal service, courier certified postal mail or email, and shall be deemed effective when delivered to the address set forth below or the last known address of the recipient.
 Communications delivered other than as provided herein shall have no effect.

 We have several different email addresses for different queries.
 These, & other contact information, can be found on our Contact Us link on our websites.

 LTVplus, LLC is registered in the United States of America, with a mailing address at 1032 E Brandon BLVD #1003 Brandon, FL 33511.

 This Agreement and all documents of whatever nature relating hereto may be reproduced by any reasonable means.
 Any such reproduction shall be admissible in evidence as the original itself in any judicial or administrative proceeding (whether or not the original is in existence and whether or not such reproduction was made in the regular course of business).
 Nothing in this Section shall prohibit any party from contesting the accuracy or fidelity of any such reproduction.

 Each Party agrees not to actively solicit and hire any employees or contractors of the other Party who have directly or indirectly been involved in the Services under this Agreement without the prior written consent of such Party.
 Each Party’s obligations in this Agreement shall continue for a period of two years after termination of this Agreement without regard to conflict of law principles.